planetmarshall/web-algodynamic/algodynamic/content/blog/cpp_bugs_uninitialized_variables.md

 ### TL;DR

-1. Turn on your compiler warnings and don't ignore them
+1. Turn on your compiler warnings and don't ignore them.
 2. Familiarize yourself with the STL and use it.